williamcotton/guish/README.md

 - This project uses various open-source libraries and tools.
 We're grateful to the developers and contributors of these projects.
 - Special thanks to the Electron, React, and Tailwind CSS communities for their excellent frameworks and documentation.
+- Extra thanks to Claude Projects with the Artifacts plugin for giving me the time and energy to work on such experiements.